Spirit children: Disabilities and illnesses

 Spirit children often have disabilities or other chronic illnesses.
 If the mother is sick during pregnancy, the child may also perceived to be a spirit child.
 If a child refuses to eat, they may also be a spirit child.
 This "refusal to thrive" indicates that the child may be a harmful spirit.
 Families fear their child as there is little information about modern childcare accessible to them and believe that the child will eventually destroy the family's home.

-Attracting spirits
+Religious beliefs

 It is believed that women can attract a harmful spirit if they walk while they eat.
 Supposedly, these harmful spirits are attracted to human food and will enter and impregnate the woman's womb.
 Other actions that attract harmful spirits include "using unapproved entrances and exits to a house", washing another woman's calabashes at the riverside, and bathing at night.
 Many regard series of stillbirths in a village to be the same spirit child returning.
 When this occurs, the most recent stillborn is mutilated by the villagers so that the same child cannot return.